 Flies are a common household pest, and though they’re not as hostile as wasps or bees, they’re certainly no more welcome.
 There’s also a variety of them, including fruit flies, house flies and more.
 Here are some tips to get them to buzz off!

-- Lavender, eucalyptus, peppermint and lemongrass deter flies, as they’re more fans of smells such as apples and vinegar.
-Some essential oils in the scents listed above should keep these flying pests away.
+- Lavender, eucalyptus, peppermint and lemongrass deter flies, as they prefer smells such as apples and vinegar.
+Some essential oils in these scents should keep these flying pests away.

-- Fly traps come in all different shapes and sizes, including more discreet ones or the classic hanging spirals that catch flies mid-flight.
-These are particularly useful, and last for up to two months too!
+- Fly traps come in all different shapes and sizes, including more hanging traps or window stickers.
+These are particularly useful for catching, and last for up to two months too!

-As pretty as some of them might be, moths can do plenty of damage to your home – especially your clothes and your pantry.
+As pretty as some of them might be, moths can do plenty of damage to your home – especially your clothes and your pantry foods.
 Try some of these tips to keep them from gnawing holes in your property.

-- Moths and other insects are repelled by the pheromones in cedar.
-Combining dried, crushed and powdered herbs and hanging them in bags around your home is a great way to repel them.
+- Moths and other insects are repelled by the pheromones in cedar or lavender.
+Combining dried, crushed and powdered herbs and hanging them in bags around your home is a great way to repel them. you can also purchase lavender bags and cedarwood rings to place around your home.

 Most of us have seen a silverfish scuttling around our home at least once or twice, but it’s certainly not a sight you’ll ever get used to.
 Silverfish prefer humid and damp locations such as bathrooms and kitchens, so here’s a bit of advice to help you keep these unsightly pests away from such areas.